hmusaddiquie27/SwiftSuccessCheck/README.md

 # SwiftSuccessCheck
-Animated success tick with completion block developed in swift 3
+Animated success tick with completion block developed in swift 3.
+This is a WIP.
+Not recommended for production usage

 ## Requirements